quietboil/include-sql/README.md

 }
 ```

 The second query is a bit different.
-As it uses the `IN (:list)` parameter it cannot be prepared from a static string becuase the length of that list and consequently the number of argument placeholders is not known until run time.
-These argument structs for these statements therefore implement neither `IntoIterator` trait, nor the macros to make slices.
-Instead they implement the `into_sql_with_args` method that returns a tuple with 2 elements - the generated SQL and the slice of ordered arguments.
+As it uses the `IN (:list)` parameter it cannot be prepared from a static string because the length of that list and consequently the number of argument placeholders is not known until run time.
+The argument structs for statements with `IN (:list_` parameters therefore implement neither `IntoIterator` trait, nor the macros to make slices.
+Instead they provide the `into_sql_with_args` method that returns a tuple with 2 elements - the generated SQL and the slice of ordered arguments.

 Let's see this in the next example:
 ```rust